AOT-Technologies/forms-flow-ai/USAGE.md

    * This action is completed, you can now Log out and go to [STEP 3](#) if you have a user review mentioned in your workflow.

 ### [STEP 3](#) Reviewer Task
-   * Log in to http://localhost:3000 (forms-flow-web) with valid [default user credentials for reviewer](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).
+   * Log in to http://localhost:3000 (forms-flow-web) with valid [user credentials for reviewer](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).
    * After successful login you will be redirected to http://localhost:3000/task where you can navigate to `Tasks tab` to see the tasks pending to be reviewed.
-   * You can click on a particular task and review the task accrodingly.
+   * You can click on a particular task and review the task accordingly.
 There are option to **Filter Tasks** and **sorting by Created Date** to easily search the task you want.
    * On selecting a particular task there are options to modify **Assignee/ Groups / Due Date / FollowUp Date**.
    * Also you can view the **Form/ History / Diagram**
    * You can navigate to **Applications tab** to view form submissions.